 A legislative caucus party unit cannot give money to a candidate's campaign committee or to another legislative caucus when the legislature is in session.
 The sessional prohibition applies to all candidates who have a committee registered with the Board; not just to candidates who currently hold office.
-The ban applies to the entire first day of session even though the session usually begins at noon.
 A contribution from a legislative caucus that is mailed to the candidate's committee before the session starts but is not received until after the session has begun is a contribution during the session.
 The ban does not apply to special legislative sessions or when the candidate is in a special election.